Underbelly series 1: Underbelly: Uncut (2011 Victorian Broadcast Version)

+Sequel

-SequelFat Tony & Co. was confirmed on 3 August 2013, with series production beginning on 5 August 2013.
+Fat Tony & Co. was confirmed on 3 August 2013, with series production beginning on 5 August 2013.
 It was not branded as Underbelly due to changes in funding with Screen Australia, but chronologically acts as a direct sequel to the first series of the show, with most of the same cast playing the same characters with only one or two exceptions.
 Based on Tony Mokbel, the series covers the manhunt for Mokbel that lasted 18 months, and dismantled his drug empire.
 It was filmed in Greece.
 It first aired on 23 February at 8:40 pm on Channel 9.

 Distribution

+International distribution

-International distributionUnderbelly began airing in New Zealand on TV3 on Sunday at 9:30 pm, but the network put the series on hiatus after three episodes because it was "not performing as expected in the time slot".
+Underbelly began airing in New Zealand on TV3 on Sunday at 9:30 pm, but the network put the series on hiatus after three episodes because it was "not performing as expected in the time slot".
 Due to a public outcry, TV3 reversed their decision 48 hours later, saying it was "bowing to the pressure of angry fans".
 TV3 reinstated the series in its old timeslot, but rescheduled it to 11:15 pm on Tuesday evenings just weeks later.
 TV3 senior publicist Nicole Wood said the show had failed to win new viewers in the Sunday slot, and even though they were "inundated with fans" when they took it off air, it "still didn't rate" on its second showing.
 The series was brought back to primetime in July 2009, after the sequel series performed well in New Zealand.
 Beginning with episode 1, the series is currently playing every Thursday at 9:30 pm.
 In April 2008, the Nine Network signed an international distribution deal with Fox International Channels and Portman Film & Television.
 The series will be broadcast in Scandinavia, Canada, France, the UK, Italy (Rai 4), Balkans, Korea, Pan-Asia, Portugal, Russia, South Africa, Turkey and Germany.
 Gyngell said, "to say we are pleased is an understatement – we are delighted that the series will gain international audiences and global recognition".
 Scottish commercial broadcaster STV have signed up to broadcast the series.
 Series 3 is now broadcasting after the good reception of the first two series.

 U.S. satellite-only service DirecTV will broadcast the entire trilogy, beginning in February 2010, on its channel "The 101".

 Season 1 airs in the Republic of Ireland on free-to-air channel TV3 Ireland from Thursday, 23 September 2010 at 10 pm.

 The series is also available on Stan.